Dandoko/kloto/project_document.md

 	- The game is only playable on the computer

 ## Existing Bugs
-- Looking at a two-sided portal through a one-sided portal can render an unnatural camera view
+- Looking at a two-sided portal through a one-sided portal can render an unnatural camera view and angle
 - Portal gun bullets occasionally go through objects

 ## Plans for the Future